netreconlab/parse-server-swift/README.md

 3. Type `docker-compose up`
 4. Accessing your containers:
   - The first parse-hipaa server can be accessed at: http://localhost:1337/parse with the respective dashboard at: http://localhost:1337/dashboard/apps/Parse%20HIPAA/webhooks
-  - The second parse-hipaa server can be accessed at: http://localhost:1338/parse with the respective dashboard at: http://localhost:1338/dashboard/apps/Parse%20HIPAA/webhooks
   - The default login for the dashboard is username: `parse` with password: `1234`
-  - If you login to any of the dashboards: Click the `Parse-Hipaa` app, click `Webhooks` to the left and you will see all of the example Cloud Code registered as webooks:
+  - To view all of your Cloud Code Functions and Hooks: click the `Parse-Hipaa` app, click `Webhooks` to the left and you will see all of the example Cloud Code registered as webooks:
   <img width="1311" alt="image" src="https://user-images.githubusercontent.com/8621344/214114654-a374dc04-f696-4a18-921b-612f19b07ede.png">

 ### On macOS